Alkoopman85/alkoopman85.github.io/docs/index.md

 ### [Youtube Video Popularity Prediction](/youtube_popularity.md)
-Predict the popularity of a youtube cooking video based on the thumbnail, subtitles, bit rate, duration, and other types of metadata associate with the video.
+Predict the popularity of a youtube cooking video based on the thumbnail, subtitles, bit rate, duration, and other types of metadata associated with the video.
 We used A CNN to transform the thumbnails into a usable predictive feature for a stacking regressor model.
 This project was done in collaboration with teamates Corbin Callahan and Jeffrey Olson.<br>
 [Full Report](https://medium.com/@team_popular/predicting-youtube-cooking-video-popularity-a5b841732e2d) | [Github Repot](https://github.com/corbinscahalan/SIADS699-capstone-project)